Under Fire: Journalists in Combat

 Where to Watch Under Fire: Journalists in Combat

-Under Fire: Journalists in Combat is available to watch free on Peacock and Plex.
+Under Fire: Journalists in Combat is available to watch free on Plex.
 It's also available to stream, download and buy on demand at Amazon Prime and Amazon.
 Some platforms allow you to rent Under Fire: Journalists in Combat for a limited time or purchase the movie and download it to your device.

 • Release Date